laskinner/risk-matrix-builder/README.md

 ### Features Left to Implement

+### Resources
+- The ability at attach resources, such as scientific papers, research papers, graphs, charts, memos, or anything else that might help collabortors better understand the nature of the hazard or outcome.

 #### User Dashboard
 - A personalized space for users to track their contributions and receive updates.
 - Aims to enhance user engagement and personalize the experience.